JoyBassie/alx-low_level_programming/0x00-hello_world/README.md

-Write a script that compiles a C file and creates an executable named cisfun.
+Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file

-The C file name will be saved in the variable $CFILE